igorp74/ToDo/README.md

   `delete-note`   Delete one or more notes by ID.

-    --ids       Comma-separated IDs or ID ranges of notes to delete (e.g., '1,2,3-5,10') (required)
+    --ids       Comma-separated IDs or ID ranges of notes to delete (e.g., '1,2,3-5,10') --all       Delete all notes
+    -ti, --task-id      ID of the task whose notes should be deleted --all-for-task      Delete all notes associated with the specified task ID

   `list`  List tasks.